anthonylgrant/washfirst/README.md

 ## Washfirst

-Do you have any cloth or a pair of shoes that you do not wear anymore but taking spaces in your closet?
-Do you have an urge to get rid of them, but don't want to see them going into garbage?
+Do you have unworn clothes or shoes taking up space in your closet?
+Are you interested in swapping clothes with another, so long as it is a mutual exchange in value and interest?
 Welcome to Washfirst!

-Washfirst is a multi-route React web app providing users a platform to swap clothing items without using any of monetary units.
+Washfirst is a multi-route React web app providing users a platform to swap clothing articles without the use of monetary units.
 It is built with Express.js, Postgres, Knex.js, React.js, Webpack, Babel, jQuery, AJAX, SCSS, and Bulma; still ongoing and stacking up.

 ## Dependencies